 An estimated 10 million Americans suffer from sports-related injuries every year, but when there are multiple injuries or surgeries involved, the risks of lasting effects on performance increase.

 "Multiple surgeries are not good for the environment of the knee," Altchek said.
 "This is a serious injury."

-View the full story on NBC News.
+This story originally appeared on NBC News.